aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 ### Out of Scope

 This proposal is NOT for hosting images or any kind of file storage on-chain.
-The goal is not to store raw data on the blockchain, but instead a single template that can be used repeatedly to represent many tokens.
+The goal is not to store finished data on the blockchain, but instead a single template that can be used repeatedly to represent many tokens.

 This proposal also does NOT recommend removing the option for individual token URIs.
 This is still a better option for many use cases.

-I do not go into detail about the client side code needed to render the images, but it would be helpful to wallet developers if a standard library was provided.

 # High-level Overview